rranghar/kubernetes-ingress/docs/content/intro/how-nginx-ingress-controller-works.md

   * Generates NGINX configuration files, TLS and cert keys, and JWKs based on the Kubernetes resource.
   * Uses *Manager* to write the generated files and reload NGINX.
 * [Manager](https://github.com/nginxinc/kubernetes-ingress/blob/v1.11.0/internal/nginx/manager.go#L52)
   * Controls the lifecycle of NGINX (starting, reloading, quitting).
+See [Reloading NGINX](#reloading-nginx) for more details about reloading.
   * Manages the configuration files, TLS keys and certs, and JWKs.

 The following diagram shows how the three components interact: